dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-structure/2-staging.md

           +materialized: view
     ```

-- Staging models are the only place we'll use the `source` macro, and our staging models should have a 1-to-1 relationship to our source tables.
+- Staging models are the only place we'll use the [`source` macro](/docs/building-a-dbt-project/using-sources), and our staging models should have a 1-to-1 relationship to our source tables.
 That means for each source system table we’ll have a single staging model referencing it, acting as its entry point — *staging* it — for use downstream.

 :::tip Don’t Repeat Yourself.
-Staging models help us keep our code DRY. dbt's modular, reusable structure means we can, and should, push any transformations that we’ll always want to use for a given component model as far upstream as possible.
+Staging models help us keep our code <Term id='dry'>DRY</Term>. dbt's modular, reusable structure means we can, and should, push any transformations that we’ll always want to use for a given component model as far upstream as possible.
 This saves us from potentially wasting code, complexity, and compute doing the same transformation more than once.
 For instance, if we know we always want our monetary values as floats in dollars, but the source system is integers and cents, we want to do the division and type casting as early as possible so that we can reference it rather than redo it repeatedly downstream.
 :::

-This is a welcome change for many of us who have become used to applying the same sets of SQL transformations in many places out of necessity 😅!
+This is a welcome change for many of us who have become used to applying the same sets of SQL transformations in many places out of necessity!
 For us, the earliest point for these 'always-want' transformations is the staging layer, the initial entry point in our transformation process.
 The DRY principle is ultimately the litmus test for whether transformations should happen in the staging layer.
 If we'll want them in every downstream model and they help us eliminate repeated code, they're probably okay.

 ### Staging: Other considerations

-- **Base models when joins are necessary to stage concepts.** Sometimes, in order to maintain a clean and DRY staging layer we do need to implement ~~some~~ joins to create a solid concept for our building blocks.
+- **Base models when joins are necessary to stage concepts.** Sometimes, in order to maintain a clean and <Term id='dry'>DRY</Term> staging layer we do need to implement some joins to create a solid concept for our building blocks.
 In these cases, we recommend creating a sub-directory in the staging directory for the source system in question and building `base` models.
 These have all the same properties that would normally be in the staging layer, they will directly source the raw data and do the non-joining transformations, then in the staging models we’ll join the requisite base models.
 The most common use cases for building a base layer under a staging folder are:
   - ✅ **Joining in separate delete tables**.
 Sometime a source system might store deletes in a separate table.
 Typically we’ll want to make sure we can mark or filter out deleted records for all our component models, so we’ll need to join these delete records up to any of our entities that follow this pattern.
 This is the example shown below to illustrate.

     ```sql